 2. JavaScript/Python Programming

-Moving on to proficiency in the n8n platform, it’s also worth mentioning the programming skills required to use the Code node.
+Now, let’s look at the programming skills required to use the Code node.

 To use the Code node in n8n, a developer should have a basic understanding of either JavaScript or Python.
 It is not mandatory to know both languages, and proficiency in one (preferably, JavaScript) is enough for most use cases.